YeuTongCheng/Case_Study_BellaBeat/BellaBeat.md

 To improve users experience and promote our products, we should:

--   Include more users data, since our datasets are relatively small and might be skewed.
+-   Track more users, since the data set is relatively small and might be skewed.
--   Differentiate our marketing strategy based on user activity status, as measured by average steps taken per month.
--   Collect information from users with low frequency by creating online questionnaires or hosting activities, and come up with solutions to increase usage frequency.
-We can also collect information from users with medium frequency to identify the differences between these two groups.
+-   Classify users into 4 different activity status, based on the average steps taken per month.
+For users with “Sedentary” and “Lightly active” activity status, we can remind them the recommended amount of exercise and count the remaining steps for them to move into the next level, improving their motivation to exercise more frequently.
+-   Remind users with “Sedentary” activity status to take some walks and let them know the recommended amount of sleep based on the users’ age.
+For users with “Fairly active” activity status, we can notify them of the functions that help users set sleep schedules.
+For users with “Lightly active” and “Very active” activity status, we should collect more data so as to discover more insights for these users.
+-   Encourage users to create profile in our app, thereby increasing our understanding of users.
+With detailed information, we can differentiate our marketing strategy based on their job, their working day and leisure day, etc.
+-   Create online questionnaire quarterly to gain opinion from users so that we can keep improving our product.
+Moreover, we should focus on collecting information from users with low and medium usage frequency to identify the factors that set these two groups apart, information such as the reason that influence their usage frequency, their opinion to the products, etc. Based on the information, come up with solutions to increase usage frequency.
--   Avoid updating our products during the most active hour, and 12am\~5am is the most recommended duration to update products.
+-   Avoid updating our products during the most active hour (12pm\~2pm and 5\~7pm), and 12am\~5am is the most recommended duration to update products.